A TWO YEAR CONFIRMATION PREPARATION PROGRAM

 Confirmation is a two-year program that typically takes place in 9th and 10th grade; however the preparation program is open to all high school students who have not yet been confirmed.

 If you are in high school and did not enter the program in 9th grade and would like to register for Confirmation please contact the Director of Confirmation.
 Mary Collins at (978) 320-4206.

-A lottery is in place for registration, since each session has limited capacity.
 Attending a parent meeting is a mandatory requirement for enrolling your child in the program.
 There are meetings in the Spring for the Fall/Winter session and meetings in the Fall for Winter/Spring session.